official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 of a material breach”.

-229. Mr Straw emphasised the extent to which Saddam Hussein’s actions “in the last 20 years” posed a unique threat to peace and security.65 The UK approach in relation to other proliferators was to pursue progress through diplomatic channels for as long as possible, even if progress was slow, but it was impossible to do that with Iraq.
+229. Mr Straw emphasised the extent to which Saddam Hussein’s actions “in the last 20 years” posed a unique threat to peace and security.[^65] The UK approach in relation to other proliferators was to pursue progress through diplomatic channels for as long as possible, even if progress was slow, but it was impossible to do that with Iraq.

-230. When Mr Michael Wood saw the evidence, he reminded Mr Straw that the use of force required express authorisation by the Security Council, which in turn required a further decision from the Council, such as a finding of material breach.66
+230. When Mr Michael Wood saw the evidence, he reminded Mr Straw that the use of force required express authorisation by the Security Council, which in turn required a further decision from the Council, such as a finding of material breach.[^66]

-64 Minutes, Foreign Affairs Committee (House of Commons), 25 September 2002, [Evidence Session], Qs 21‑24.
+[^64]: Minutes, Foreign Affairs Committee (House of Commons), 25 September 2002, [Evidence Session],
-65 Minutes, Foreign Affairs Committee (House of Commons), 25 September 2002, [Evidence Session], Qs 34‑35.
+[^65]: Minutes, Foreign Affairs Committee (House of Commons), 25 September 2002, [Evidence Session],
-66 Minute Wood to PS [FCO], 4 October 2002, ‘FAC: Iraq: International Law’.
+[^66]: Minute Wood to PS [FCO], 4 October 2002, ‘FAC: Iraq: International Law’.

 241